thma/WhyHaskellMatters/README.md

 rather unusual life story of Haskell.

 First he talks about the typical life cycle of research languages.
-They are often created by a single researcher (who is also the single user) and most of them will be abandoned after just a few years.
+They are often created by a single researcher (who is also the single user), and most of them will be abandoned after just a few years.

 A more successful research language might gain some interest in a larger community but will still not escape the ivory tower and typically will be given up within ten years.

-On the other hand we have all those popular programming languages that are quickly adopted by large numbers of users and thus reach "the threshold of immortality".
+On the other hand we have all those popular programming languages that are quickly adopted by large numbers of developers and thus reach "the threshold of immortality".
 That is the base of existing code will grow so large that the language will be in use for decades.

 A little jokingly he then depicts the sad fate of languages designed by committees by flat line through zero: They simply never take off.

-Finally he presents a chart showing the Haskell timeline:
+Finally, he presents a chart showing the Haskell timeline:

 ![the haskell timeline](img/language-5.png)